 A, B, E: No Impact.
-The subject parcel is not located in an area with any State designated Prime Farmland, Unique Farmland, or Farmland of Statewide importance.
+The subject parcel is not located in an area with any State designated Prime Farmland, Unique Farmland, or Farmland of Statewide Importance.
 The subject parcel and surrounding area do not have agricultural zoning designations and would not cause any conversion of existing farmland.
 The project proposal does not include any components that would cause changes to the existing environment that could result in the conversion of farmland.
 There would be no impact from the proposed project.

 C, D: No Impact.
 The Town of Paradise contains no land holding a zoning or general plan designation for timberland or timber production.
-The subject parcel and surrounding area are residentially zoned and have historically been used for residential development.
+The subject parcel is commercially zoned and has historically been used for mixed-use development.
 No rezoning of recognized timberland would be required.
 No conversion of forest land would occur as a result of the proposed project.
 There would be no impact from the proposed project.